needle-tools/compilation-visualizer/README.md

 - slightly less accurate total compilation time on 2018.4 — 2019.1+ has events for the entire compilation while on 2018.4 the last finished assembly compilation is used as end date.
 - no PackageInfo for now on 2018.4/2019.1 as `PackageInfo.FindForAsset` doesn't exist.
 _Future Work: there's ways to still find the right package._

+## Known Issues
+On 2021.2, <kbd>Compile Player Scripts</kbd> sometimes returns empty/incorrect results.
+This seems to be caused by incremental compilation (e.g. the files are already compiled) and Unity doesn't have a method call to clean the build cache.
+A workaround seems to be clicking <kbd>Recompile</kbd> and then afterwards <kbd>Compile Player Scripts</kbd>.

+Also on 2021.2, sometimes `UnityEditor.UI.dll` and `UnityEditor.TestRunner.dll` are included in Player Builds for reasons.

 ## Contact
 <b>[needle — tools for unity](https://needle.tools)</b> •